-- (a) Any place used for the purpose of any public entertainment, or for any public show or exhibition; - (b) Any singing or dancing saloon, oysterstore, fishshop, restaurant, tea-room, or other such place; - (c) Any house or building in which any alcoholic liquor is sold, whether such house or building is licensed or not; - (d) Any house usually frequented by thieves or disorderly persons; - (e) Any building or part of a building which is kept or used for a purpose in respect of which a licence is required by the provisions of any Act; or - (f) Any vessel or aircraft not employed in His Majesty's service. - (2) The powers conferred by subsection (1) on the officers therein specified may be exercised by any police officer who is authorized in that behalf either specially or generally by the Commissioner or a police officer of the rank of commander. - (3) The keeper of any such building or other place, as aforesaid, or any servant or other person having the charge thereof, or the master or other person having charge of such vessel or aircraft, shall admit such police officer of the rank of commander, inspector, sergeant, or police officer when required.
+Act No. 44 of 1935 s.
+57 P. art VII - Pow vers of Police Officers and Other Persons (a) Any place used for the purpose of any public entertainment, or for any public show or exhibition; (b) Any singing or dancing saloon, oyster- store, fishshop, restaurant, tea-room, or other such place; (c) Any house or building in which any alcoholic liquor is sold, whether such house or building is licensed or not; (d) Any house usually frequented by thieves or disorderly persons; (e) Any building or part of a building which is kept or used for a purpose in respect of which a licence is required by the provisions of any Act; or (f) Any vessel or aircraft not employed in His Majesty's service. ( officer any p behalf owers conferred by subsection (1) on the rs therein specified may be exercised by olice officer who is authorized in that either specially or generally by the hissioner or a police officer of the rank of ander. ( eeper of any such building or other place, presaid, or any servant or other person having the charge thereof, or the master or other person having charge of such vessel or aircraft, shall admit such police officer of the rank of commander, inspector, sergeant, or police officer when required.

-s.
-57A Part VII - Powers of Police Officers and Other Persons
+Part VII - Powers of Police Officers and Other Persons